4 Long-term Consequences of Missing Teeth

 Changes in your facial appearance are triggered by bone loss inside your mouth.
 Repeated, fleeting contact between your teeth stimulates the bone in your jaw to regenerate.
 Without that contact, however, the jawbone atrophies.

-This degeneration not only creates cosmetic changes to the face, but it also makes dental implants more difficult to place.
+This degeneration not only creates cosmetic changes to the face but also makes dental implants more difficult to place.
 The longer you wait to replace missing teeth, the more the bone shrinks and weakens.
 If the bone is too thin and weak, the implant cannot be screwed into place.
 Bone grafts may be necessary to supplement the bone before dental implant surgery can take place.

 Chronic Pain from Misaligned Teeth